Nick Kyrgios to appear in Australian court over common assault charge

 “Given the matter is before the court … he doesn’t have a comment at this stage, but in the fullness of time we’ll issue a media release.”

-Kyrgios beat Brandon Nakashima in five sets on Monday to make the last eight at the south-west London grand slam event for a second time.
+Kyrgios, who was not on the practice schedule at the All England Club on Tuesday, faces world number 43 Cristian Garin for a place in the Wimbledon semi-finals.

+The Australian has matched his best performance at SW19 by reaching the last eight.

-But he has been marred in controversy in recent days as he received fines for his conduct at the tournament.
+But he has been marred by controversy and has been fined twice for his conduct at the tournament.

-A third punishment could be on the horizon given Kyrgios, who has regularly clashed with line judges at this grand slam, broke the strict dress code at Wimbledon when he wore red Air Jordan trainers and a red cap for an on-court interview following his most recent victory.
+Kyrgios, who has regularly clashed with line judges at this grand slam, also broke the strict dress code at Wimbledon when he wore red Air Jordan trainers and a red cap for an on-court interview following his most recent victory over American Brandon Nakashima.

 Subscribe or register today to discover more from DonegalLive.ie